BethMolloy/Effectorome_H_schachtii/README.md

 cd /path/to/desired/result/folder
 foldseek easy-search $db $db aln tmp --format-output query,target,fident,alnlen,mismatch,gapopen,qstart,qend,tstart,tend,evalue,bits,lddt,prob,pident,alntmscore,qtmscore,ttmscore,u
 ```

+# 1-Class network creation

+## Programmes Used
+R 4.2.1

+Gephi 0.10.1

+## OS
+MacOS Ventura

+## Workflow
+### Network creation
+Requires 1 file, containing the expression data for all time points of the genes to be considered and the associated attributes to be visualised on the network.

+Load this file into final_with_negpos.R, then run make_array_into_gexf.R with the output.
+To improve computation speeds for larger datasets, final_with_negpos_partition.R can be applied instead of final_with_negpos.R, followed by compiler.R, before running make_array_into_gexf.R.

+This will create a gexf file containing a visualisation of the network that can be opened in Gephi.
+To create the visualisations seen in the paper, the layout applied was first Force Atlas, followed by Fruchterman Reingold with an area of 10,000.

 # 2-Class network creation and analysis

 ## Programs used